aerrata/journal/src/content/posts/securing-nginx-with-ssl-certificate-on-ubuntu.md

 ### Verify

-Verify by accessing your site using `https://foo.com` in a web browser.
+Verify by accessing your site using `https://foo.com` in the web browser.